Robert W. Gore: Waterproof fabric

 More popularly, Gore-Tex is known for its use as a waterproof, breathable fabric, used in outdoor clothing and sport footwear.
 To the human eye, it looks and feels like a smooth fabric.
 Structurally, the membrane of the fabric contains about nine-billion microscopic pores per square inch.
 The holes are large enough to allow body heat and water vapour to escape, but small enough to deflect water drops.
 As a result, moisture from rain or snow cannot penetrate the fabric, while perspiration can escape as it evaporates.

 The first report of using Gore-Tex to make waterproof, breathable garments appeared in a market report, April 13, 1972.
 The manufacturing process was patented in 1972.
 The first commercial sales of Gore-Tex were made in 1976 when Early Winters, Ltd., began making and selling Gore-Tex tents.
 The next year Early sold Gore-Tex rainwear.

 Gore-Tex is typically placed between an outer fabric and an inner lining.
 The material allows moisture to pass easily from one layer through the next, a process known as wicking.
 This, and a polymer coating that increases the ability of the fabric to repel water, reduce the chance that the wearer will become damp, cold, or a victim of heat loss.
 In 1989, Gore began to license manufacturers to use the Gore-Tex material and label: however, products must survive rigorous testing in the Gore company's rain room, abrasion tests and washing machines to be authorized for market release.

 Executive role

 Gore became president and CEO of the company in 1976, replacing his father.
 The company retained its base in Newark, Delaware, but expanded worldwide.
 Ongoing work has developed Gore's initial ideas and resulted in four main areas of focus for the company: divisions for fabrics, medical, industrial, and electronic products.
 The organization's innovative managerial style has been a subject of study.

 In 2000, Gore stepped down as president, becoming chairman, a position he held until 2016.

 Personal life

-Gore married his third wife Sarah Louise "Sally" (née Ives) Coons in late 1977.
-She was a divorced mother of three boys.
-One of her sons is Chris Coons, now a United States senator from Delaware, who worked for several years as a legal counsel for the family company.
+Gore married his second wife Sarah Louise "Sally" (née Ives) Coons in late 1977, which ended and he later married third wife Jane (née Arnold in 2012, who survived him in 2020.
+Chris Coons is a son from his marriage to Sally.

 Gore died on September 17, 2020, in Earleville, Maryland.

+He was survived by three sons Scott, Tom, and Brian Gore, one daughter, Sharon Rubin, six stepchildren, 28 grandchildren, and 11 great-grandchildren.

+He has four siblings, including Susan Gore, who founded Wyoming Liberty Group in 2008.